rnelsonchem/simpledbf/README.rst

 name of a CSV file as an input.
 The default behavior is to append new data to an existing file, so be careful if the file already exists.
 If `chunksize` is passed as a keyword argument, the file buffer will be flushed after processing that many records.
 (May not be necessary.)
+The `na` keyword changes the value used for missing/bad entries (default is '').

 .. code::

     In : dbf = Dbf5('fake_file_name.dbf')

     In : dbf.to_csv('junk.csv')

+If you are unhappy with the default CSV output of this module, Pandas also has very `powerful CSV export capabilities`_, among other formats.

+.. _powerful CSV export capabilities: http://pandas.pydata.org/pandas-docs/
+        stable/io.html#writing-to-csv-format

 To DataFrame
 ++++++++++++